OpenSlides/openslides-backend/docs/actions/user.forget_password.md

 ## Permission

-None, but action raises action error, if idp_id of user is set
+None, but action raises action error, if saml_id of user is set